Dowell-Lab/TF_profiler/README.md

   -p float, --pval_cutoff float
                         Cutoff for defining enrichment/depetion.
 Default: 0.05
   -y [significance/all/<tf_name>/none], --plot_barcode [significance/all/<tf_name>/none]
                         This argument runs the barcode plotting module.
 There are 4 options for this flag.
 1, significance or True plots barcodes only for significant TFs as defined by the p-value cutoff.
 2 or all plots all barcodes from the MD-score file.
 3,only functions if you provide <tf_name> and plots only the barcode of the TF specified.
 Note: if the string is ambigous then it will plot ALL TFs that fit the <tf_name> parameters within the md-score file.
 If no TF matches the string provided then nothing will be plotted.
 4, none or False results in no barcodes plotted.
-Default: significance
+Default: None
 ```

 ## Output Description ##